akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer$)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer$)])
 makes it possible to commit offset positions to Kafka.
 Compared to auto-commit this gives exact control of when a message is considered consumed.

-This is useful when "at-least-once delivery" is desired, as each message will likely be delivered one time but in failure cases could be duplicated.
+This is useful when "at-least-once" delivery is desired, as each message will likely be delivered one time, but in failure cases could be received more than once.

 Scala
 : @@ snip [dummy](../../test/scala/sample/scaladsl/ConsumerExample.scala) { #atLeastOnce }